kube-ci/engine/docs/concepts/crds/workflow.md

 # Workflow

 ## What is Workflow

 A `Workflow` is a Kubernetes `CustomResourceDefinition` (CRD).
-It provides configuration for a set of sequential or, parallel tasks and conditions for triggering them.
+It provides configuration for a set of sequential and/or parallel tasks and conditions for triggering them.

 ## Workflow Spec

 As with all other Kubernetes objects, a Workflow needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Workflow object:

 ```yaml